-Levi completed his PhD in the Coral Reef Ecology Lab at Scripps Institution of Oceanography.
-His dissertation research explored how humans alter species interactions and ecological processes that affect the health and persistence of habitat-forming corals.
+Dr. Lewis completed his Ph.D. in the Coral Reef Ecology Lab at Scripps Institution of Oceanography.
+His dissertation research explored species interactions and ecological processes in coral reef ecosystems and how humans alter them.

-After completing his M.S., Levi accepted a summer position at the Interdisciplinary Center for Mass Spectrometry at UC Davis.
-There he processed otoliths (ear bones) of threatened & endangered fishes from the Sacramento River Delta, using image analysis and laser ablation microchemistry to reconstruct their age, growth, and origins
+In 2009, before starting his PhD program, Levi accepted a summer position at the Interdisciplinary Center for Mass Spectrometry at UC Davis.
+There he conducted laser-ablation inductively coupled plasma mass spectrometry (LA-ICPMS) analyses on the otoliths (ear stones) of threatened Longfin Smelt to reconstruct their migratory behaviors.

-Following graduation, Levi accepted a research position at the UCD Bodega Marine Lab where he studied the condition of fish populations in salt marshes bordering San Francisco and Tomales Bays.
+From 2002-2005, after attaining his B.S., Levi worked as a post-graduate researcher at the UCD Bodega Marine Lab where he studied the condition of fish populations in salt marshes bordering San Francisco and Tomales Bays.

-As a student at UC Davis, Levi received a fellowship to conduct his own research project on fishes in the seagrass beds of Bodega Bay, CA. He also worked for the U.S. Fish and Wildlife Service in Sacramento, CA, evaluating salmon spawning habitat in rivers and drafting flow recommendations for hydropower projects.
+From 2001-2002, as an undergraduate at UC Davis, Levi received an fellowship to conduct his own research project on fishes in the seagrass beds of Bodega Bay, CA. He also worked as a student intern for the U.S. Fish and Wildlife Service in Sacramento, CA, evaluating salmon spawning habitat in rivers and drafting flow recommendations for hydropower projects.

 Levi grew up in San Diego playing in, on, and around the ocean.
 His delight in fishing and reverence for conservation led him to a career in ecology and conservation.